kjcamann/csd-mirror/doc/sphinx/lists-guide.rst

 Where do I find the API documentation?
 ======================================

-There is deliberately very little doxygen documentation for BDS list member functions.
+There is deliberately very little doxygen documentation for CSD list member functions.
 They are meant to follow the standard C++ list APIs as much as possible, so you should use your favorite C++ reference (e.g., `cppreference <https://cppreference.com>`_) for `\<list\> <https://cppreference.com/w/cpp/container/list>`_ when referencing tailq and `\<forward_list\> <https://cppreference.com/w/cpp/container/forward_list>`_ when referencing slist or stailq.

-However, because BDS lists are intrusive and because they follow the BSD data structure design patterns, there are some differences when compared to normal C++ containers.
+However, because CSD lists are intrusive and because they follow the BSD data structure design patterns, there are some differences when compared to normal C++ containers.
 These changes naturally cause some of the public interface to be different.

-The fundamental difference is that BDS lists do not own their elements.
+The fundamental difference is that CSD lists do not own their elements.
 A "list" object consists of a small "head" object which points to the first (and possibly last) item in the list.
 The items themselves have a lifetime distinct from the list head's lifetime and are allocated elsewhere, usually in a memory pool.
-An illustration of a BDS ``slist`` is shown below:
+An illustration of a CSD ``slist`` is shown below:

 .. figure:: images/lists-guide-concept.png
-   :alt: BDS slist datastructure diagram
+   :alt: CSD slist datastructure diagram
    :target: _images/lists-guide-concept.png

-   A BDS list object is little more than a pointer to the intial item; the items are *not* owned by the list, they are only linked into it (click to enlarge).
+   A CSD list object is little more than a pointer to the intial item; the items are *not* owned by the list, they are only linked into it (click to enlarge).

 Compare this with node-based lists, like ``std::forward_list``, which own their elements and store them in "node" containers that are allocated by the list itself.
 One possible implementation of this design is illustrated below: